g0mb4/SimDatabase/README.md

 ```
 This format can be easily exportef from an Excel table using CSV export.

-The precision required for the study is, currently, achieved by linear interpolation, which can be turned off.
+The precision required for the simulation is, currently, achieved by linear interpolation, which can be turned off.

 See ```test_matlabfcn_offline.slx```